 - Remediation support: A follow-up Q&A session ensures developers understand the root causes and recommended fixes.

-- Validation testing: Once patches are applied, a targeted retest verifies the issues are resolved and documents the results for compliance or customer assurance.
+- Validation testing: Once patches are applied, a targeted retest documents results for SOC 2 penetration testing requirements and customer assurance.

 Common Findings in SaaS Pentests